awslabs/aws-jwt-verify/README.md

 This library can be used with Node.js 14 or higher.
 If used with TypeScript, TypeScript 4 or higher is required.

-This library can also be used in Web browsers (modern browsers that support e.g. `SubtleCrypto`).
+This library can also be used in Web browsers.

 ## Basic usage